TouK/nussknacker/docs/installation_configuration_guide/README.md

 }
 ```

-[This](https://github.com/TouK/nussknacker/blob/staging/nussknacker-dist/src/universal/conf/application.conf) is how it looks in default configuration file in NU distribution.
+[This](https://github.com/TouK/nussknacker/blob/staging/nussknacker-dist/src/universal/conf/application.conf) is how it looks in default configuration file in Nu distribution.

 ## Environment variables